 NSW Department of Planning, Infrastructure & Environment and Sydney Water.

 We are in the process of finalising our recommendations paper, Strategic and Statutory Planning Review to create Our Living River, Final Recommendations Paper, December 2020.
 The paper sets out recommended planning reforms to achieve clean, clear water and support and encourage healthy ecosystems in the catchment.

-The paper has been developed over several months in collaboration with Council and State Government stakeholders.
-Specifically, the paper provides recommendations for the following elements of the Local and State planning framework:
+The paper has been developed over several months in collaboration with council and state government stakeholders.
+Specifically, the paper provides recommendations for the following elements of the local and state government planning framework:

 - Consistent wording in Local Strategic Planning Statements, Local Environmental Plans and Development Control Plans, across the Parramatta catchment, in support of improved waterway and catchment outcomes.